-When the Code of Conduct is developed, the Technical Committee expects that the FSA call for ESG evaluation and data providers to endorse the Code of Conduct and, if it is endorsed, to publish it on their websites and notify the FSA of it.
-The FSA should also publish the status of endorsement in a comprehensive manner.
+When the Code of Conduct is finalized after public consultation, the FSA will call for ESG evaluation and data providers to endorse the Code of Conduct and, if it is endorsed, to publish it on their websites and notify the FSA of it.
+The FSA will also publish the status of endorsement in a comprehensive manner.